 According to a 2017 report by the GSMA, the Mobile contribution to GDP was $3.3 trillion in 2016 and was expected to grow to $4.2 trillion in 2020, equivalent to a c.7% average annual growth rate.

 Contribution to the UN’s Sustainable Development Goals (SDGs)

 Mobile technology plays a critical role in fulfilling the ambitions of universal internet access.
-According to the same 2017 report by the GSMA, the number of individuals accessing the internet over mobile devices has doubled over the past five years to 3.6 billion, and will rise to 4.7 billion (60% of the global population) by 2020.
+According to the same report, the number of individuals accessing the Internet over mobile devices has doubled over the past five years to 3.6 billion.
+Moreover, it will rise to 4.7 billion (60% of the global population) by 2020.

-Mobile tools and applications can address a wide range of socioeconomic challenges contributing to increased productivity and poverty eradication.
-Here are examples of mobile-enabled services that, collectively, have a tremendous socioeconomic impact in the developing world:
+Mobile tools and applications can address a wide range of socio-economic challenges, contributing to increasing productivity and poverty eradication.
+Here are examples of mobile-enabled services that, have a tremendous socioeconomic impact in the developing world:

 - access to good education